 For the safety of all visitors and staff, adults should stay with their children at all times during their visit and should have a plan in place in case of accidental separation.
 If a child and grown-up become separated, a Museum staff member should be notified.
 The Museum has a procedure in place for reuniting children with their grown-ups.

-Maps of the Museum are available at the Museum’s Information Desk or you can download a PDF here.
+Maps of the Museum are available at the Museum’s Information Desk.

 Museum Entry & Re-entry Policy

 Children must be accompanied by an adult (18 years or older) at all times, and all adults must be accompanied by a child.
 Adults will be given wristbands at the time of admission, which must be worn at all times during your visit.
 You may leave the Museum and re-enter by showing a same-day wristband at the Information Desk.

 Restrooms are located on the Museum level and changing stations are located in both the men’s and women’s restrooms.
 Public restrooms located on the first floor of the Miller Pavilion are maintained by Milwaukee Art Museum staff.